How to Start Your Own LLC in Kentucky - Complete Guide

 Get Business Insurance

-Business insurance—such as general liability, professional liability, workers' compensation, and commercial auto insurance—helps protect your company from financial risk.
+Business insurance, including general liability, professional liability, workers' compensation, and commercial auto insurance, can get you out of financial risk in your company.

 Maintain LLC Records

-Kentucky LLCs must file an annual report by June 30th each year.
-The filing fee is $15, and failure to file can result in administrative dissolution of the LLC.
+On an annual basis, Kentucky LLCs are required to submit annual report before June 30 th of a year.
+The amount of the filing fee is 15, and non-filing may lead to administrative dissolution of the LLC.

 Kentucky LLC FAQs